 As for the doors that swing up, you may be able to get away with just using door sweeps and weatherstripping tape.
 However, since draft stoppers don’t really come in 8-foot widths, you may have to improvise here too.
 Most door sweeps consist of two parts — the rubber that goes from the door to the floor and the metal bit that holds the rubber.
 You’d put your screws through the metal and the rubber into the bottom of the door to attach the piece.

-Personally, I’d attach something like this 5-inch wide roll of rubber to the bottom of the door.
+Personally, I’d attach one of these to the bottom of the door.
 You can simply attach it to the bottom of the door, so when the door comes down, the rubber will bend a bit, sealing the garage.
 This will also stop airflow, which should stop the sound from passing in or out.

 You can actually use a similar material to line the insides of the door frame.
 The easier alternative would be to use self-adhesive weatherstripping foam.

 However, none of these methods will work if the doors themselves are too thin or structurally weak.
 So if you need to, you can also cover the inside of the doors with MLV and/or thicken them up with moving blankets.
 Still, since I don’t like the idea of using breathable fabrics, I recommend using acrylic and fiberglass welding blankets.

 Well, if you’ve ever worked on soundproofing or even weatherproofing your front door, you’ll know what to do to swing out garage doors.
 Just make sure to plug all of the air gaps around and between the two doors.
 You can even apply door sweeps, although the way the doors move will make them harder to close with rubber in the mix.